 Visual art instruction is an integral part of the elementary curriculum beginning in kindergarten, and includes painting, drawing, ceramics, and sculpture.
 Music education includes teaching the basics of rhythm and group singing in elementary school to band, orchestra, and choir in middle and high schools.
-Theatre opportunities also begin in elementary school and continue through 12th grade.The CCS Fine Arts programs are among the finest in Michigan and throughout the region.
-Our music, theatre, and visual arts programs have all been recognized at the local, state and national levels, and the tradition of excellence continues to this day.
+Theater opportunities also begin in elementary school and continue through 12th grade.The CCS Fine Arts programs are among the finest in Michigan and throughout the region.
+Our music, theater, and visual arts programs have all been recognized at the local, state and national levels, and the tradition of excellence continues to this day.

 The CCS Fine Arts programs are among the finest in Michigan and throughout the region.
-Our music, theatre, and visual arts programs have all been recognized at local, state and national levels, and the tradition of excellence continues to this day.
+Our music, theater, and visual arts programs have all been recognized at local, state and national levels, and the tradition of excellence continues to this day.
 Music and visual art instruction are integral parts of the elementary curriculum beginning in kindergarten.
-Theatre opportunities also begin in elementary school and continue through the 12th grade.WHAT'S COMING
+Theater opportunities also begin in elementary school and continue through the 12th grade.WHAT'S COMING

 Visual Arts are a vital part of the Fine Arts education at Calvary Christian Schools.
 Through painting, drawing, crafts, ceramics, photography, videography, and more, our students learn the aesthetics of perspective, composition, color, balance, and structure while developing their gifts of imagination and creativity.
 Each of our students is encouraged to explore their artistic interests and develop them to their fullest extent.WHAT'S COMING